IngridMorstrad/IngridMorstrad.github.io/content/posts/activities/2025-04-25-democratizing-ai.md

 ## Things go bOOM

 Was the file being fed into the local LLM causing it to crash?
 Was the file larger than the context window size?
-Seemed unlikely to me - I'd read about how context window sizes in the newer LLMs had made <span title="A way to send lots of data to the LLM for it to work with">retrieval augmented generation (RAG)</span> redundant.
+Seemed unlikely to me - I'd read about how context window sizes in the newer LLMs had made <span title="A way to send lots of data to the LLM for it to work with" style="color:green">retrieval augmented generation (RAG)</span> redundant.
 I quickly confirmed that was not the case by googling.

 After discussing with the LLM some more, I decided to use a "quantized" version of the model: `gemma3:1b-it-qat`.
 I'm not entirely sure what this means, but as I understand it, it uses a lower precision version of the model (probably trained with int8 instead of float32?).
 This results in a smaller model, but with a slight drop in accuracy.
 No luck.
 I then noticed an interesting line: